vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

  MonkeyLearn is a SaaS platform with an array of pre-built NER tools and SaaS APIs in Python, like person extractor, company extractor, location extractor, and more.

  ### 1. Install MonkeyLearn Python SDK
  The API tab shows how to integrate using your own Python code (or Ruby, PHP, Node, or Java).
-We’ll start performing NER with MonkeyLearn’s Python API for our pre-built company extractor.
+Start with performing NER with MonkeyLearn’s Python API on the pre-built company extractor.
 The API will access the extractor automatically:

  ![image](https://user-images.githubusercontent.com/84801896/125066448-a4584600-e0d0-11eb-8403-df4795a10cd4.png)

-You can send plain requests to the MonkeyLearn API and parse the JSON responses yourself, but MonkeyLearn offers easy integration with SDKs in a number of languages.
+Plain requests can be sent to the MonkeyLearn API and JSON responses can be parsed yourself, but MonkeyLearn offers easy integration with SDKs in a number of languages.

 Sign up to get your API key then download and install the Python SDK: